-10 Best Apple Pie Shops in New Mexico By
+10 Best Shops for Apple Pie in New Mexico By

 Apple pie.
 It doesn’t get any more classic in the world of desserts.
 From cozy cafés in Pie Town (yes, a real town in New Mexico!) to bakeries in Ruidoso, New Mexico’s pie shops will set you up with that perfectly sweet, tart, and crispy-crusted apple pie.
 Here are the 10 best in the state.